 New Mexico Tiny Homes

 Wind River Tiny Homes is located in Tennessee, but since we ship our homes all across the country, we build with different conditions in mind.
 What should you look for in a tiny home bound for New Mexico?
 Of course the New Mexico heat can be sweltering, but the weather can vary greatly with the diverse elevations.
-But we’ve taken all this into consideration, our tiny homes have effective climate control with the insulation to match.
+But we’ve taken all this into consideration, our tiny homes have effective climate control with the insulation to back it up.

 A major investment we make in the quality of our tiny homes is insulation.
 All of our homes are constructed with 2×4 framing and spray foam insulation.
 Spray foam has by far the highest R-value available for the tiny home application, and wooden construction allows less air infiltration than steel framing when the temperature rises.
 Additionally, we use LP SmartSide for a low-maintenance and durable siding that won’t warp or change with fluctuating temperatures (and which we can do in any custom color(s) you like).